DanielaSousa/creativEngineers/README.md

 During 72 hours we were challenged by Motofil to design and implement a robotized application that shows how secure Cooperative Fanuc robots can be.

-The project was presented in Sunset Hackathelon 2017, and the main goal was to put "Verdinho" playing rock paper scissors with a person, rewarding it in the end.
+The project was presented in Sunset Hackathon 2017, and the main goal was to put "Verdinho" playing rock paper scissors with a person, rewarding it in the end.

 Main steps: